top of page

 “This isn’t just another feel-good slogan,” Marvin said, flicking his tail with purpose.

-“It’s the foundation of the Mental Health Warrior Approach—a strategy that empowers YOU.
+“It’s the foundation of the Mental Health Warrior Approach a strategy that empowers YOU.

 Because it’s built on three core powers that can change everything!”

-1. You Choose the Tools and the Pace
+Power 1: YOU Choose the Tools and the Pace

 “No one knows what you need better than you,” Marvin began, adjusting his sunglasses like a TED Talk was about to break out.
-“And that’s why the Mental Health Warrior Program puts the power in your paws—er, hands.
+“And that’s why the Mental Health Warrior Program puts the power in your paws — er, hands.
 It’s fully customizable.”

-Doug, knows that depression can turn a simple morning into a mountain.
+Doug knows that depression can turn a simple morning into a mountain.
 So, he leans on Mindset Rule 9: Micro-Steps.
-Instead of trying to “fix everything,” he focuses on three small wins: Get out of bed.
-Brush teeth.
-Go outside for five minutes.
-That’s it.
+Instead of trying to “fix everything,” he focuses on three small wins:

 And guess what?
 Those choices, made by him, for him, create momentum.
 Enough to start the day with purpose.